GateHubNet/songbird/README.md

 Information about how Flare works at the network-level is available at [Flare Docs](https://docs.flare.network/en/).

 Built on latest Alpine or Ubuntu base.
+Latest tag always refers to latest Alpine build.

 ### **Ports exposed:**
 - `9650/tcp - http port`